pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/adding-a-platform-provider.md

         credentialsFile: {PATH_TO_THE_CREDENTIAL_FILE}
 ```

-Just same as Lambda cloud provider, there are several ways to authorize Piped agent to enable it performs deployment jobs.
+Just same as Lambda platform provider, there are several ways to authorize Piped agent to enable it performs deployment jobs.
 It attempts to retrieve credentials in the following order:
 1. From the environment variables.
 Available environment variables are `AWS_ACCESS_KEY_ID` or `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY` or `AWS_SECRET_KEY`.
 2. From the given credentials file. (the `credentialsFile field in above sample`)
 3. From the pod running in EKS cluster via STS (SecurityTokenService).
 4. From the EC2 Instance Role.

-See [ConfigurationReference](/docs/operator-manual/piped/configuration-reference/#cloudproviderecsconfig) for the full configuration.
+See [ConfigurationReference](/docs/operator-manual/piped/configuration-reference/#platformproviderecsconfig) for the full configuration.